UBC-DSCI/introduction-to-datascience-python/source/clustering.md

-To calculate the total WSSD for a variety of Ks, we will create a data frame that contains different values of `k` and the WSSD of running KMeans with each values of k.
+To calculate the total WSSD for a variety of Ks, we will create a data frame that contains different values of `k` and the WSSD of running K-means with each values of k.
 To create this dataframe,
 we will use what is called a "list comprehension" in Python, where we repeat an operation multiple times